StefH/GitHubReleaseNotes/README.md

 Arguments:
 - `--path`: The path from the git repository.
 If not supplied, the current folder is used.
 - `--output`: The location from the generated Release Notes.
 If not supplied, the output is written to the console.
-- `--version`: Use a defined version name for the latest release instead of the value "next".
+- `--version`: Define a custom version name for the latest release instead of the value "next".
 - `--language`: Provide the language (two letter according to [ISO-639-1](https://en.wikipedia.org/wiki/ISO_639-1)) which is used to format the dates.
 If not provided, "en" is used.
 It's also possible to use a value like "system", which takes the current system ui language.
 - `--skip-empty-releases`: Define this optional argument to skip writing releases which have no associated Issues or Pull Requests.